'Siri, does my baby have an ear infection?' An app does medical diagnosis

 A new smartphone app can detect the presence of fluid in the middle ear, a sign of infection

-A new smartphone app can use a phone's built in microphone and speaker to test for ear infections.
+A new smartphone app can use a phone's built-in microphone and speaker to test for ear infections.

 Ear infections are a common ailment in children that can cause a buildup of fluid in the middle ear, resulting in pain and fever.
 Using a smartphone and a piece of paper rolled into a cone, parents may soon be able to test their children for ear infections before making a decision about whether to head to the hospital.

-The system works by playing a chirp of sound from the phone's speaker.
+The system works by playing a chirping sound from the phone's speaker.
 This enters the the paper cone and is directed into the ear.
 The sound then bounces off the eardrum back to the phone's microphone.
-The app analyzes the sound reflections and can discern from them whether there is fluid in the middle ear - the presence of which indicates that the child likely has an ear infection.
+The app analyzes the sound reflections and can discern from them whether there is fluid in the middle ear — the presence of which indicates that the child likely has an ear infection.

 Looking or listening for ear infections

 Doctors traditionally diagnose ear infections by looking at the eardrum to try to detect the presence of fluid.
 However, Raju explains that some middle ear fluid is thin and translucent, making it difficult to diagnose an ear infection visually.

 New methods of detecting ear infections assess the mobility of the eardrum.
 If there is fluid behind the eardrum, it will not move as well as a healthy eardrum.

 "Existing devices, known as tympanometers … essentially use the power of sound in order to test the movement of the eardrum," explained Raju.
 "So we thought we could do the same thing with a smartphone."